Carlo Maria Martini: Views

 Often considered to be one of the more liberal cardinals, Martini achieved widespread notice for his writings.
-On occasion Martini's views proved to be controversial, thus bringing him comparatively large amounts of media coverage.
+On occasion, Martini's views proved to be controversial, thus bringing him comparatively large amounts of media coverage.
+Hours after his death, the Italian daily Corriere della Sera printed his final interview, in which he described the church as "200 years out of date", commenting:

-Hours after his death, the Italian daily Corriere della Sera printed his final interview, in which he described the church as "200 years out of date", commenting: "Our culture has aged, our churches are big and empty and the church bureaucracy rises up.
+"Our culture has aged, our churches are big and empty, and the church bureaucracy rises up.
 The Church must admit its mistakes and begin a radical change, starting from the Pope and the bishops.
-The pedophilia scandals oblige us to take a journey of transformation."Martini was known to be "progressive" on matters concerning human relationships, the possible ordination of women to the diaconate, and some bioethical questions, notably contraceptive use in certain more complex situations.
+The pedophilia scandals oblige us to take a journey of transformation."

+Martini was known to be "progressive" on matters concerning human relationships, the possible ordination of women to the diaconate, and some bioethical questions, notably contraceptive use in certain more complex situations.

 Dominus Iesus

-In 2000, he criticized Dominus Iesus, a declaration by the Congregation for the Doctrine of the Faith that the Catholic Church is the sole true Church of Christ, and described the document as "theologically rather dense, peppered with quotations, and not easy to grasp".
+In 2000, Martini criticized Dominus Iesus, a declaration by the Congregation for the Doctrine of the Faith that the Catholic Church is the sole true Church of Christ, and described the document as "theologically rather dense, peppered with quotations, and not easy to grasp".